SuperOfficeDocs/superoffice-docs/user-guide/en/marketing/mailing/create/includes/step-5-confirm-and-send-mailing.md

 Click **Send now** ![icon][img1] to send the mailing immediately.
 The workflow closes and you are returned to the **Mailings** tab.

 Click the mailing in the list to view sending status and statistics.
-See [Track the mailing and view statistics][1].
+[How to track the mailing and view statistics][1].

 ## Schedule to send